m-weigand/geccoinv/docs/doc/design_overview.rst

 A user interface should thus implement those steps and provide the means to change certain settings adapted to the specific problem.
-Also a clearly defined command line interface should be provided (again, see for example :doc:`programs/dd_single`)
+Also a clearly defined command line interface should be provided.

 .. _ref_data_and_model_dims: